Welcome to the School District of Ashland’s

 “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.”

 District Learning Standards: The School District of Ashland has a commitment to excellence.
-For the 2016-17 school year, we will be using the Common Core State Standards for Math, English Language Arts, and Literacy in All Subjects and Wisconsin Academic Standards for all other content areas.
+We will be using the Common Core State Standards for Math, English Language Arts, and Literacy in All Subjects and Wisconsin Academic Standards for all other content areas.

 Educational Options in the School District of Ashland